-- Roll out the dough: Sprinkle your work surface generously with powdered sugar.
-Sprinkle the surface of the dough and the rolling pin with more powdered sugar.
-Roll the dough from the center out into a circle about 1/8-inch thick.
-Don't worry if a few cracks form near the edges.
-Use more powdered sugar as needed to prevent sticking.
+- Roll out the dough: Sprinkle a countertop or other work surface generously with confectioners' sugar and also sprinkle the surface of the dough and coat a rolling pin with it to prevent sticking.
+Working with one disk at a time roll the dough out from the center into a circle ⅛-inch thick.

-- Divide the filling into 4 equal portions.
-Spread 1/4 of the filling in a thin layer evenly over the surface of the dough from edge to edge.
-Press the filling gently into the dough.
+- Spread ¼ of the filling in a thin layer evenly over the surface of the dough from edge to edge.
+Press the filling gently into the dough with your hands.

-- Refrigerate cookies on the baking sheet, 20 - 30 minutes.
-Meanwhile work on the remaining batches.
+- Refrigerate cookies on the baking sheet for 20 - 30 minutes.
+Meanwhile, work on the remaining batches.

 - Preheat oven to 375 degrees F. Bake the cookies one tray at a time until golden-brown about 18 - 22 minutes.
 Cool on the baking sheet 5 minutes then transfer to a wire rack.Repeat until all the cookies are baked.

 - Store tightly covered in a cool, dry place up to 5 days.